IJDykeman/ijdykeman.github.io/_posts/2019-04-10-simple-depth-from-motion.markdown

 * image_warping.py which implements the image warp described above

-The heart of the implementation is this snippet, which what is in the notebook, and here is pared down for clarity, omitting some casting and other cruft.
+The heart of the implementation is this snippet, which is in the notebook.
+Here it is pared down for clarity, omitting some casting and other cruft.

 ```python
 depth =  tf.abs(tf.Variable(tf.ones([400,400]))) +.1